Interstate High Speed Rail Alternatives

-Tesla introduced thousands of Supercharger Stations across America that give a 175-mile range boost in 15 minutes.
-Engineering advancements should make new EVs capable of 350 to 400-mile range and batteries should fully recharge faster by 2024.
-It’s good news that by 2030 onwards, EVs will lower smog and GHG emissions on roadways.
-EVs also include Driver Assist technology that theoretically, should reduce accidents.
+Tesla introduced thousands of Supercharger Stations across America that gives a 175-mile range boost in 15 minutes.
+Engineering advancements should make new EVs capable of 350 to 400-mile range and batteries should recharge faster by 2024.
+By 2030 onwards, EVs will lower smog and GHG emissions on roadways.

-The explosive popularity of EVs also brings a degree of bad news.
-First, the popularity of EVs greatly increases battery demand and the need to mine for minerals used to make batteries.
-They don’t have to be rare earth minerals, but substantially increased mining will release GHG and other toxic gases to the atmosphere.
+The explosive popularity of EVs also brings some bad news.
+First, EVs greatly increase battery demand and the need to mine for minerals used to make batteries.
+They don’t have to be rare earth minerals, but substantially increased mining will release GHG and other toxic gases into the atmosphere.
 And if America is not careful, we could become reliant on battery materials from China or another conflict country.

 Second, EVs will not solve highway congestion.
-There were estimates that 76% of pre-pandemic commuters were solo-drivers.
+Estimates indicated that 76% of pre-pandemic commuters were solo drivers.
 National Vehicle Miles Traveled also increased after 2015, as more people got jobs, then bought cars after the Great Recession.
 About 70 million Americans will be added to our population between 2016-45.
 More of them will buy cars & small trucks.
-If the rate of solo-driving along with more freight trucks for online shopping resumes after 2022, highway congestion will increase.
-As highway congestion increases, travel productivity decreases.
+If the rate of solo driving along with more freight trucks for online shopping resumes after 2022, highway congestion will increase.
+As highway congestion increases in America, travel productivity decreases.

 One of the biggest hoaxes foisted on commuters is that more lanes reduce highway congestion.
-Believing that hoax, too many people fall for political promises to “solve traffic congestion with more highway lanes.”
-If we continue adding lanes under the false choice of highway congestion relief, 10-16 lane Interstate Highways will create more frequent traffic jams.
+Believing that hoax, too many people fall for political promises to solve traffic congestion with more highway lanes.
+If we continue adding lanes under the false choice of highway congestion relief, 10-16 lane highways will create more frequent traffic jams.

 Excessive highway widening does NOT solve traffic congestion, but it requires nerdy mathematics to prove in absolute terms.
 Queuing Theory mathematics indicate that average speed decreases because more autos traveling at different speeds and changing lanes increases erratic driver behavior that reduces average highway speed.

 Equally bad, added lanes induce more automotive traffic.
-Remaining oil-powered cars, small trucks and freight trucks will slog through more highway congestion, prolonging high levels of GHG and smog emissions.
+The remaining oil-powered cars, small trucks, and freight trucks will slog through highway congestion, prolonging high levels of GHG and smog emissions.

 A wise traffic engineer summarized the conundrum perfectly, widening highways to solve traffic congestion is like loosening your belt to treat obesity.